hbowie/notenik/docs/index.md

 * 7 - Pending Recurs
 * 8 - Canceled
 * 9 - Closed

+The labels may be modified by placing a series of integer + label pairs in the data area of the relevant template file, with separating punctuation.
+The template line might look something like this:

+	Status: 1 - Idea; 4 - In Work; 9 - Published;

 **Seq**: A revision letter or version number or any other value used to keep notes in a prescribed sequence.